How to Extract Data From Different Sources With Tableau

 - Dimension – a field that contains categorical data.
 For example, dates or product names

 - Extract – a section of a data source that is ‘extracted’ and saved in memory.
-There is a few reason to do this, as we’ll see below.
+There are a few reasons to do this, as we’ll see below.

 Tableau can extract data from all of the popular data sources.
 These include: